jcgregorio/blog/_posts/2019-01-25-a-thing-that-happened.md

 Now I am home recovering from colon surgery.
-It's like having a new baby, all the conversations are about pee, poop, and sleeping schedules, except in this case I'm the baby.
+It's like having a new baby, all the conversations are about pee, poop, and sleeping schedules, except in this case, I'm the baby.
 Really it's all about the gas.
 Every part of my now shortened digestive tract is swollen and irritable, so everything produces gas, and all gas produces discomfort.
 Which leads me to my three rules of colon surgery recovery discomfort: